Holiday in Granada

-Holiday in Granada, a Historic Andalusian City
+Holiday your Holiday in Granada, a historic Andalusian city

 When you imagine visiting Granada, think of a place rich in Andalusian and Moorish influences.
 It sits at the base of the Sierra Nevada mountains, between the Darro and Genil rivers.
 This location gives it a beautiful natural setting.
 The temperature is usually between 14°C and 28°C, making it nice to visit any time of year.